rajviishah/CMPE-255-Data-Mining/assignment-2/README.md

 Provide your proper commentary of results of what you think the results are and how these techniques compare wtih each other in the submission read.me and colab.

+Solution:

+- Applied all Dimensionality Reduction Techniques on image (handwritten digits dataset) and text (breast cancer dataset) individually.

+- To summarize and comparison, applied all techniques with dimensions = 2.